devcircus/valid/README.md

 php artisan bright:request CreateComment
 ```

-Using the default suffix option of "Request" and the default namespace option of "Http\\Requests", this command will generate a "CreateCommentRequest" class.
+Using the default suffix option of "Request" and the default namespace option of "Http\\Requests", this command will generate an "App\Http\Requests\CreateCommentRequest" class.
 > Note: If you have a suffix set in the config, for example: "Request", and you run the following command:
 ```bash
 php artisan bright:request CreateCommentRequest
 ```
 > The suffix will NOT be duplicated.
+To turn off this suffix-duplication detection, change the "override_duplicate_suffix" option to false.

 Below is an example Custom Form Request class:
 ```php